-Customized IV Sedation Dentistry from Experienced Surgeons for Your Safety and Comfort
+Customized Sedation Dentistry from Experienced Surgeons for Your Safety and Comfort

 When you are preparing for oral surgery, we understand that you may feel apprehensive.
 At Oral Surgical Associates, our goal is to help you feel confident and comfortable before, during, and after your treatment.
-For this reason, we offer several effective sedation options.
-These methods include general intravenous (IV) anesthesia, local anesthesia, and nitrous oxide.
+For this reason, we offer several effective means of maintaining your comfort under our care.
+These methods include intravenous (IV) sedation, local anesthesia, and nitrous oxide.
 Dr. Eugene Morris or Dr. Armando Gama will explain your options and help you choose the right one for your health and wellbeing.
-To learn more about IV sedation dentistry, contact our Missoula practice to schedule a consultation.
+To learn more about sedation dentistry, contact our Missoula practice to schedule a consultation.

 Types of Sedation